 The RCI Village is the first permanent, community-supported affordable housing program in Allentown.
 Based on the Jubilee Housing Program in Washington, DC, the RCI Village provides safe, stable, affordable housing, and the supports and connections that residents need to achieve long-term housing - and life - stability.

-Frequently Asked Questions about the RCI Village Program
+FAQ about RCI Village

 Q: Is the RCI Village a Housing First program?